BackupTheBerlios/pida-svn/trunk/docs/rst/pida-hacking-manual.rst

 feature that turns every method you prefix with a 'act_' into a 'gtk.Action' and then the action name.

-The action name is generated with the 'servicename+action_name', where 'action_name' is the method name ignoring the 'act_' part.
+The action name is generated with the 'module+servicename+action_name', where 'action_name' is the method name ignoring the 'act_' part.
 The tooltip text is generated from the doc string of the method.